Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Test Results

 Table \ref{tab:results101} presents the number of times $H$ is increased in the inner loop of algorithm \ref{alg:pseudo-computeH}.
 A sample population of 10000 randomly generated arrays $X$ is used.

 Table \ref{tab:results100} presents the setup cost in nanoseconds normalized by the size of the array $X$.
 A sample population of 1000 randomly generated arrays $X$ is used.

 Multiplying the test results in table \ref{tab:results100} for the array size yields the average setup time in nanoseconds.
-This allow for a direct comparison with the results presented in tables \ref{tab:results0}-\ref{tab:results4}, which are expressed in million of searches per seconds, making it possible to express the setup costs in terms of equivalent number of searches.
+This allows for a direct comparison with the results presented in tables \ref{tab:results0}-\ref{tab:results4}, which are expressed in millions of searches per seconds, making it possible to express the setup costs in terms of equivalent number of searches.